sjavi4/PlayerDoll/README.md

 ## Commands
 ### Note
-Some commands are not usable when Doll under Spawn Protection Area
+Some commands are not usable when Doll is on Spawn Protection Area

 All all [action] are specify as this option.
 ```